VladSaioc/asplos-artifact-2025/README.md

 The `OFF` and `ON` columns refer to two separate microbenchmark executions, which otherwise have the same configurations, but where one uses the baseline GC, while the other uses the Golf GC.

-The microbenchmark performance overhead also produces a plot from the `Mark clock` columns, and dumps it in a `.tex` file at `results.tex`.
+The microbenchmark performance overhead also produces a box plot from the `Mark clock` columns, and dumps it in a `.tex` file at `results.tex`.
 To export it, follow these steps:
 1. First exit the Docker container:
 ```
 root:/usr/app/tester# exit